BoogieHasFun/tom-cenus-snacksmp/README.md

 for local testing, you can simply use python: <br>
 `python3 -m http.server` <br>
 then connect to localhost:8000

-<br> do NOT use python3 to host this website publicly, as python3 hosts websites in http and not https making the website unsecure and break for privacy minded folks with https only mode turned on in their browser. reccomended you also host using something like [nginx](https://nginx.org/en/). i am not a website hoster myself, though, so take what i said with a grain of salt and if you are going to self-host learn how to by someone else.
+do NOT use python3 to host this website publicly, as python3 hosts websites in http and not https making the website unsecure and break for privacy minded folks with https only mode turned on in their browser. reccomended you also host using something like [nginx](https://nginx.org/en/). i am not a website hoster myself, though, so take what i said with a grain of salt and if you are going to self-host learn how to by someone else.